describo/documentation/src/profiles/contexts.md

 ## A context including DublinCore and FOAF vocabs

-An array with the RO Crate context and Friend of a Friend (FOAF) and Dublin Core Terms.
+In the following example, the context is an array containing the RO Crate context along with Friend of a Friend (FOAF) and Dublin Core Terms (DCTerms).
 In this example we are adding in the additional ontologies and namespacing them.
 We'll see how to use this further on.

 ```JSON
 {